stillonearth/2022-robotics-sim-state/WRITEUP.md

 #### Clipped double-Q trick

 Double Q-trick deals with drawback of DDPG (previous off-policy PO algorithm) where Q-network overestimates Q-values and then P-network starts to exploit Q-network which leads to breaking.
 Here we use two Q networks and then use smallest to train P-network on each iteration (which are initialized randomly and trained in same way).
-Intuition to this trick is that sible Q-network can develop sharp peaks for some of values, but having two of them smoothes this effect.
+Intuition to this trick is that single Q-network can develop sharp peaks at some of values, but having two of them smoothes this effect.
+[5]

 #### Entropy regularization